The Power of Two in Token Systems: Model

 We say that a token system $(n,P,Q,d)$ is {\it stable} if this Markov chain has a stationary probability distribution.
 The reason we associate the existence of a stationary distribution with stability is the fact that it is equivalent to each of the following conditions: \begin{itemize} \item \textbf{(C1)} There is a uniformly small probability that the number of tokens owned or owed by any agent is large.
 Formally, there is a function $f \colon \mathbb{Z}_{\geq 0} \to [0,1]$ such that $\lim_{M \to \infty} f(M) = 0$, and for all times $t$ large enough and all agents $i \in \mathcal{A}$ it holds that $\mathbb{P}(|s^t_i| > M) < f(M)$. \item \textbf{(C2)} The expected time for the token system to clear is finite.
 Formally, let $T_0$ be the first time the system returns to $0$, i.e., $T_0 = \min\{t > 0\,:\, s^t=0\}$.
 Then $\mathbb{E}(T_0)$ is finite.
 Note that by the Markov property, this is also the expected time to return to $0$ after a later visit to $0$. \end{itemize}

-While we do not incorporate strategic considerations in our model, we view stability as a necessary condition to sustain cooperation in an appropriately defined strategic game.\footnote{For example, in order to prove the existence of an equilibrium, where all agents play a threshold strategy, \cite{kash2015equilibrium} first determine the token distribution of agents in the long-run.} Since the chain is irreducible and aperiodic, stability implies that the stationary distribution is unique, and that over time the distribution of $s^t$ will converge to it.
+While we do not explicitly incorporate strategic considerations in our model, we view stability as a necessary condition to sustain cooperation in an appropriately defined strategic game.\footnote{For example, in order to prove the existence of an equilibrium, where all agents play a threshold strategy, \cite{kash2015equilibrium} first determine the token distribution of agents in the long-run.} Since the chain is irreducible and aperiodic, stability implies that the stationary distribution is unique, and that over time the distribution of $s^t$ will converge to it.
 Conversely, if there is no stationary distribution, the distribution of $s^t$ will become more and more ``spread out'' as $t$ increases, with some agents either owning or owing a large number of tokens.
-We thus interpret stability as a necessary condition for the prevention of unravelling and free riding in a token system.
+We thus interpret stability as a necessary condition for the prevention of unraveling and free riding in a token system.
+In \S\ref{sec:game}, we offer a microeconomic justification for stability via mean-variance preferences, which is a simple model of risk aversion used in economics.

 The key novel feature of our model is that the service availability density $d$ is small, rather than being a constant fraction of $n$.
 The larger the service availability density $d$ is, the easier it is to achieve stability, as weakly more agents can provide service at any time period, which provides more flexibility to balance service provisions among agents.
 Therefore unless stated otherwise, we focus on the case when the service availability is minimal, i.e., $d=2$.